dabo123148/CaretakerSteam/README.md

 2. Your discord user id(this is a number not e.g. example#3049, it is something like 265119060331282241) -> this gives you access to certain commands to setup and manage the bot

 Once you have done this, you gonna need to add a server list:
-Please inform yourself over the laws in your country, you might need to take care of certain data protection laws when processing and collecting data(especially gdpr)
+Please inform yourself over the laws in your country.
+You might need to take care of certain data protection laws when processing and collecting data(especially gdpr).
+There might also be other rules or regulations in place concerning the useage of the steamworks api or other laws that regulate the bot where you live.
 1. Option:
 !addserverlist [url]
 This url must be in the same format as http://arkdedicated.com/officialservers.ini .